-Let us help all understand that job, position, and posting are not the same.
-In turn, these descriptions are often considered one and the same.
-But did you know that organizations use three important job documents to recruit and retain employees: a job posting, a job description, and a position description?
-It is often widespread practice to use the three terms interchangeably; however, these documents are distinct and have different applications in business.
+Organizations use three essential documents to recruit and retain employees: a job posting, a job description, and a position description.
+It is often widespread practice to use the three terms interchangeably.
+However, these documents are distinct and have different applications in business.
 A job posting is a brief advertisement to entice potential candidates to apply for a position.
 A job description is a document that details an employee’s high-level duties, responsibilities, and minimum requirements to be successful in that job.
 A position description goes into greater detail about a position’s day-to-day tasks, duties, and expectations.

 Job postings generally include basic company information, high-level job duties, desired qualifications, and regulatory information.
 Furthermore, job postings may include benefits for joining the company to attract talent.

-The king of job documents, the job description, is a document that provides more detailed information, such as required (rather than desired) qualifications and skills for the role.
+A job description provides more detailed information, such as required (rather than desired) qualifications and skills for the role.
 A Job Description outlines an overall job like other jobs on the market.
 For example, an organization may employ a Content Producer.
 The Content Producers Job Description will outline the essential tasks required to complete the job and will be easily comparable to Content Producers in other organizations.

-And finally, the Position Description is development focused and a key tool to help managers and employees align specific position-based expectations.
-It is a more specific job document since it is a detailed description of the major responsibilities of a role and how you will assess the employee’s performance in their role against those responsibilities.
+A Position Description is a detailed description of the significant responsibilities of a role and how you will assess the employee’s performance in their role against those responsibilities.

 ||Informs candidates of a job opening and advertises the job as appealing.
 To give candidates a taste of what it is like to work for the company and persuade them to join the team.
 A promotional tool